-However, since heading the ball is a part of the game of soccer, it is a good idea to make sure you are doing it correctly.
+Since heading the ball is an essential part of the game of soccer, it is a good idea to make sure you are doing it correctly.
 At any age!

 Learn The Proper Technique To Head A Soccer Ball